eduand-alvarez/ai-kit-sagemaker-templates/README.md

 ## General Project Structure

 Each template folder in the repo is named after the AI Kit component that it was tailored for.
+At the moment, we only have as single template for XGBoost and Daal4py optimizations on Xeon CPUs.

 ```
 Template Folder Example